-Thus far we have discussed pollination and predation.
+Thus far I have discussed pollination and predation.
 Now think of those two things as individual components in the grand scheme of environmental stability.

 Are you familiar with the ‘circle of life’ concept promoted by the 1994 animated film The Lion King?
 The circle of life is not just a great song from that film, it is reality.
 Everything living is part of a grand circle of life that started in the past and will continue into the future.
 Bees are part of that circle, as are humans.